fenphen/Snowflake/README.md

 that one task will be executed after another task has been completed.
 So in this lab, we'll learn and understand what is a task, will also learn how we can create a

 task and the different scheduling methods.
 How can we schedule this and use the different methods?
-How do we create standalone tasks? ..and how do we also create tasks
+How do we create standalone tasks?
+We will see how to create these tasks with dependencies.

-with dependencies.
 We will also learn how we can check the task history.

 1. Create a  database called Tasks DB and we will set up a table that we will use.

         //Create the Tasks_DB
             CREATE OR REPLACE TRANSIENT DATABASE TASKS_DB;

             USE TASKS_DB:

+2. Now, let's create a customer table.
+It will have three columns.
+An ID column where we use an auto increment.

+If no name is specified, then the first name will be 'Marcus'

-// Prepare the table
+        // Create our table
             CREATE OR REPLACE TABLE CUSTOMERS (
             CUSTOMER_ID INT AUTOINCREMENT START = 1 INCREMENT =1,
-    FIRST_NAME VARCHAR(40) DEFAULT 'JENNIFER' ,
+            FIRST_NAME VARCHAR(40) DEFAULT 'Marcus' ,
             CREATE_DATE DATE)

-So this will be a customer table.

-And in here we have three columns.

-So we have just this ID column where we use an auto increment.

-So this will be just our idea.

-And then we have here this name where we will have a default value unless nothing else is specified.

-CREATE OR REPLACE TRANSIENT DATABASE TASK_DB;

-// Prepare table
-CREATE OR REPLACE TABLE CUSTOMERS (
-    CUSTOMER_ID INT AUTOINCREMENT START = 1 INCREMENT =1,
-    FIRST_NAME VARCHAR(40) DEFAULT 'JENNIFER' ,
-    CREATE_DATE DATE)

-And then on top of that, we have this created and now let's see how we can create tasks.

-So a task command is really simple.

-To create such a task, we can use the create or replace task.

-And here we specify the name customer insert and there then we have to specify a few parameters.
+To create a task, we can use the create or replace task.
+We specify the name customer insert and there then we have to specify a few parameters.
+We specify a warehouse.
+We are using the compute_wh warehouse but you can change this or create that warehouse if it doesn't exist.

-So the first one is which warehouse do we have to use?

 So in our case, we just use this compute warehouse.